vueuse/vueuse/packages/core/onClickOutside/index.md

 export interface OnClickOutsideOptions<E extends keyof OnClickOutsideEvents>
   extends ConfigurableWindow {
   event?: E
+  // Whether or not to listen (ignore) to browser scrollbar clicks. excludeScrollbar?: boolean
 }
 /**
  * Listen for clicks outside of an element.